Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Materials Methods

 where $ w_i $ denotes the inverse class-frequency weight for sample $ i $, and $ \hat{y_i} $ is the predicted probability.
 The loss function in Eq.~\ref{eq:WBCE} was applied uniformly across all experimental settings, including every architectural variant, fine-tuning strategy, and FSL scenarios.
 This ensures consistency and comparability in training dynamics and evaluation.

 Regarding evaluation metrics, we adopted the Matthews Correlation Coefficient (MCC) as our primary metric due to its robustness in extreme class imbalance conditions~\cite{chicco2023matthews}.
 The metric ranges from $\text{-}1 $to $1$, where $1$ indicates perfect prediction, $0$ corresponds to random guessing, and $\text{-}1$ denotes total disagreement between predictions and ground truth.
 Indeed, it considers true and false positives and negatives simultaneously, being well-suited for prognosis tasks where the minority class is typically of greater clinical interest yet severely underrepresented in the data (e.g., progression or adverse outcome).
 To complement MCC, we also report the Precision-Recall Area Under the Curve (PR-AUC), which is more sensitive than ROC-AUC to the performance on the positive (minority) class and is thus better aligned with the requirements of our benchmark's tasks \cite{PRAUC-1}.

-From the hardware perspective, all experiments were conducted using the PyTorch framework on a cluster equipped with 10 NVIDIA TESLA A40 GPUs.
-The complete code-base is publicly available at \url{https://github.com/fruffini/PEFT_Prognosis}.
+\bl Experiments were conducted on a high-performance computing cluster equipped with 10 NVIDIA TESLA A40 GPUs (48GB each).
+The total compute required for the full benchmark was approximately 3,200 GPU-hours, corresponding to an approximated average of 6 GPU-hours per model-dataset combination.
+For all the models presented in this benchmark, we used publicly released pretrained weights available on their official repositories or \textit{Hugging Face} hub.
+The corresponding links to the official repositories are reported in the appendix Table~\ref{tab:foundation_models_links}.
+The complete code-base is publicly available at \url{https://github.com/fruffini/PEFT_Prognosis}. \bb